Part of the Advance America chain · locations

 Located at 509 N State of Franklin Rd #1 in Johnson City, TN, Advance America is a standalone storefront offering quick financial services to the East Tennessee community.
 The location operates Monday through Friday from 10 AM to 6 PM, and Saturday mornings from 10 AM to 2 PM, making it convenient for working adults in Johnson City who need to access loans during standard business hours.

-This Johnson City branch specializes in payday loans and title loans, designed for residents needing fast cash without lengthy approval processes.
+This Johnson City branch specializes in payday loans and title loans, designed for residents researching short-term cash access without lengthy approval processes.
 You can reach the location directly at 423-926-7413 to discuss your loan options, ask about eligibility requirements, or schedule an appointment with the local team.

 When visiting the Johnson City Advance America, bring a valid government ID, proof of income, and information about your vehicle if applying for a title loan.
 The storefront serves residents across Johnson City and surrounding areas in TN with straightforward lending options tailored to short-term financial needs.